Ex-player seeks FIFA help for jailed Bahrain refugee athlete

 Craig Foster submitted an open letter Friday to FIFA President Gianni Infantino calling for the organization to inform Thailand and Bahrain of potential sporting sanctions, to meet with jailed soccer player Hakeem al-Araibi, and to urge the sport's Asian governing body to issue a statement supporting him.

 Al-Araibi, a former Bahraini team player who says he fled political repression, was detained in November on arrival in Bangkok on a holiday.
-He was granted asylum by Australia in 2017, but Bahrain wants him extradited to serve a prison sentence for a charge he denies.
+He was granted asylum by Australia in 2017, but Bahrain wants him extradited.
+He had been sentenced there in absentia in 2014 to 10 years in prison for vandalizing a police station, which he denies.

+Foster's appeal to FIFA came a day after FIFA's secretary general asked Thailand's prime minister to release al-Araibi in an emailed letter that called for an urgent "humane outcome" for the case.
+Prime Minister Prayuth Chan-ocha on Friday declined to respond to reporters' questions about the letter.

+Foster, a former Australian national team member who is now a television sports analyst, has been in Thailand this week lobbying for the release of al-Araibi.
+He has said the Bahraini refugee, who now plays for Melbourne's Pascoe Vale Football Club, suspects he is sought by Bahrain because of critical comments he made about royal family member Sheikh Salman Bin Ibrahim Al-Khalifa, the president of the Asian Football Confederation who was elected in 2013 despite criticism from human rights groups.